How to unlock an Optus phone

 2. Visit Optus' network unlocking portal

-Optus has a relatively straightforward process for unlocking their phones.
-Once you have your IMEI number, simply visit Optus' mobile device unlocking portal and fill out the form.
-You might also need your credit card handy on the off chance there's a fee to unlock your Optus phone.
+Optus has a relatively straightforward process for unlocking their phones, tablets or mobile broadband devices.
+Once you have your IMEI number, simply visit Optus' mobile device unlocking page and enter your mobile number and your device's IMEI number.

 In most cases, unlocking an Optus phone is completely free.
 In fact, you'll only have to pay a fee if you've spent a total of less than $80 over the life of your service.
 If that's the case, a fee will apply based on how long your service has been active.
 If you’ve had the phone for less than six months, you’ll need to pay $80.
 If you’ve had it longer than six months, that fee goes down to $25.